Nunezjhon/Jumble/README.md

 II.
 If the user enters a string (1a above), a list of all English words in the given dictionary that are rearrangements
 	(anagrams) of the user input.
 The list can appear in any order.
-If there are no such English words, the program reports ìno matches.î  The user is then prompted for another input.
+If there are no such English words, the program reports ‚Äúno matches.‚Äù  The user is then prompted for another input.

 III.
 When the user terminates the interactive loop (1b above), the program produces a report with
 	the following information and then the program terminates: